In honor of the New Year, I’ve set a few resolutions. Chances are I won’t keep them, but it’s worth a shot. Right?

 Whether they’re style or health centric or even a little off the wall, I like setting resolutions.
 I enjoy feeling accountable for something, mainly because that’s the only way I can ever seem to get anything done.

-I should probably do what The Style Note contributor Katherine Vergin suggested last year, and follow Audrey Hepburn’s lead by just striving to be a better person in general, all the time.
-But in honor of being oddly specific and setting unattainable goals, here are my resolutions…
+I should probably just strive to be a better person in general, all the time.
+But, in honor of being oddly specific and setting unattainable goals, here are my resolutions…

 1. Be More Mindful About Purchases